 After clearing up that panic attack we headed out for the worst breakfast ever.
 Boomelicious Cafe was recommended to us by everyone but when we got there we found it closed for no apparent reason.
 Totally unsuspecting, we headed to the next big cafe down the way.
 Big mistake.
 Horrible breakfast.
 Nothing came out right (like that hot dog masquerading as a breakfast sausage).

 We quickly stopped into 7 Eleven, which happens to be everywhere here, for some water (and probably toasties because breakfast sucked) then motorbiked to the Mor Paeng waterfall.
 It was a little harder to get there using a map but we found our way.
+I could’ve really done with a bluetooth motorcycle GPS but I don’t think there was much chance of me getting one of those in Thailand!
 The ride was so much more fun on the back of a motorbike.
+I had wondered how much is your second hand motorbike worth?
+While riding it.
+I then started to think wait I’m not back home any more, what if we take a fall?
+What if a car hits us and we end up needing a Thai lawyer?
+I may know some American motorcycle safety and law facts, but certainly not any Thailand laws.

 We walked to the waterfall using a higher path that Maggie and I had found the day before to avoid climbing up the rock.
 Maggie had another little mishap, slipping on the rocks.
 We showed the boys how to slide down and they looked a little hesitant at first but eventually followed suit.